toddhorner/AFT/NE.md

 #### Requires localities to develop comprehensive plans

 1. For NE counties, a comprehensive plan is required as a precondition for enacting zoning ordinance ([23-114.03](http://nebraskalegislature.gov/laws/statutes.php?statute=23-114.03)).
 Neither zoning nor a comprehensive plan are mandatory, however.
+[State law](http://nebraskalegislature.gov/laws/statutes.php?statute=13-301) encourages counties containing larger cities to adopt a comprehensive plan and zoning ordinance.
 2.

 #### Require localities to address agricultural issues in their local plans